hariharan-20/pokedex-mono-repo/README.md

-# Install yarn if not instaled in your machine
-## Usage
+# Usage

-To run the project, use the following commands:
+## To run the project, use the following commands:

 ```sh
 yarn install